ameliaemahizer/OnlineBookSubscription/README.md

 jkz5262 - Ji Zhang: <br>

-- **30%:** Created SearchView form; Wrote SearchView code to connect the view to the list of books; Added book information that is utilized in the code.
+- **30%:** Created SearchView form; Wrote SearchView & SearchController code to connect the view to the list of books; Added book information that is utilized in the code.
 Wrote HomePageView code to connect LoginView and SearchView.
 Edited code for others.
+Added book data to the arraylist.
 Finalized the codes and ensured accurate functionalities.
+Contributed to the README.txt file.